quantastica/quantum-circuit/README.md

 - `comment` - comment to insert at the beginning of the file

 - `decompose` - if set to `true` and circuit contains custom gates then it will be decomposed to basic gates and then exported.
 If set to `false` then custom gates will be exported as user defined gates.

-- `exportAsGateName` - internally used by export method.
-Default is `false`. if `true` then circuit is exported as user defined gate.

 Import from QASM